CSB-IG/rnw/normalization-preprocessing/README.md

-# Preprocessin and normalization of microarray samples
+# Preprocessing and normalization of microarray samples

-Four steps to go from .CEL expression arrays files, to a preprocessed and normalized ready to ARACNe expresión matrix.
+Four steps to go from .CEL expression arrays files, to a preprocessed and normalized ready to an ARACNe expression matrix.

 1. Install dependecies (no arguments needed).